 If you’ve already entered into a marriage with a person who hasn’t yet obtained a legal divorce, it’s not necessarily a reason to panic.
 People who unintentionally commit bigamy aren’t generally prosecuted.
 For example, a divorce may fail to be completed due to a technicality without one of the spouses realizing it.
 In this case, since the person believed in good faith that they were divorced, a court wouldn’t be interested in punishing them.
 The courts generally only bring charges against bigamists who knowingly entered into a second marriage in order to commit a crime.

 Laws About Divorce

 In some states, there is a legally mandated waiting period for divorce.
 These laws stipulate how long a couple must wait between the time they separate and the time they can obtain a no-fault divorce.
 In California, the waiting period is six months.
 Pennsylvania has a waiting period of two years, but it can be reduced to three months with mutual consent from both spouses.
 The spouses can then file for divorce, but they must wait for a judgement before it’s finalized.
 A divorce isn’t truly finalized until the court clerk processes the judgement or decree and enters it into the court record.
 They’ll then send a copy of the judgement to the ex-spouses.
-If you want to marry someone who’s going thorough a divorce, it’s probably best to wait until they receive a copy of the signed judgement before you proceed.
+If you want to marry someone who’s going thorough a divorce, it’s probably to wait until they receive a copy of the signed judgement before you proceed.

 Laws about Remarriage